mesosphere/dcos-commons/docs/pages/developer-guide.md

     a.
 The scheduler compares previous and current `ServiceSpec`s:

        i.
-Validate the `ServiceSpec`
+Validate the `ServiceSpec`.

        ii.
-Determine scenario (install, update or no change)
+Determine scenario (install, update or no change).

     b.
-The plan is chosen and executed
+The plan is chosen and executed.

 These steps are discussed in more detail below.